-The country certainly has to go a long way to be at the forefront of drug research and parents; but as far as disposable income is concerned, Indian does have a great market potential.
-This, in turn, will help create many more jobs across various verticals, including HR, sales, IT, operations and more within the health domain.
+The country certainly has to go a long way to be at the forefront of drug research and parents; but as far as disposable income is concerned, Indian does have great market potential.
+This, in turn, will help create many more jobs across various verticals, including HR, sales, IT, operations, and more within the health domain.

 To be true, the Indian Telecommunications sector is getting better with each passing year.
 India currently boasts an internet user base of 699 million people, which is the world’s 2nd largest.
-Recent government initiatives like Digital India has only added to this number, making people more technologically advanced with increased adoption of mobile devices.
+Recent government initiatives like Digital India have only added to this number, making people more technologically advanced with the increased adoption of mobile devices.

 Major attention to mobile app technology along with other digital communications technology is sure to create more jobs in near future.
 Reports suggest that around 4 million indirect and direct jobs are expected to be created by the Indian mobile industry in the next few years.

 Knowledge Process Outsourcing (KPO)

 Recent reports suggest that the KPO sector in India has been observing substantial growth on a month-on-month basis.
 The need for a skilled workforce in the domain of big data is the major reason behind increasing job opportunities in the sector.

 However, to secure a job in this sector and make the most out of it, it is recommended to develop skills and train oneself for jobs related to data mining, technical data extraction, and data management on the whole, among other specializations.
 Fortunately, the earnings one can make through such jobs are also fair, both for freshers and experienced candidates.